-Introduction of Esfahan:
+Introduction of Esfahan

 The absolute majority of the international travelers, who plan a trip to Iran, decide to visit Esfahan and its tourist attractions as a must-see destination in their itineraries.
 It is really worth a tw0-day stay if not more to explore the beauty of the city and find out why it is known for the breath-taking Persian gardens and Islamic architecture.

 The city is the capital of the central Iranian province by the same name and its altitude is 1573m above sea level.
 A unique feature of the city that makes it even more attractive is Zayandeh Rud, the 400-km river originating from Zagros mountains at the west of the city and continues to the flat desert area at the east in an area called Gav Khuny Marshland.

-With a population of 2,400,000 people, Esfahan is ranked 4th among the most populated cities of Iran producing fine carpets, textile, steel and handicraft.
-The steel factory at Mobarakeh outside the city, is one of the largest in the region.
+With a population of 2,400,000 people, Esfahan is ranked 4th among the most populated cities of Iran producing fine carpets, textile, steel, and handicraft.
+The steel factory at Mobarakeh outside the city is one of the largest in the region.

 History of Esfahan

 A lot of ancient prehistoric artifacts have been discovered in this city dating back to Palaeolithic period.
 During Elamites, it was known as Ispadana and under Medes, it became of the major towns of Iran.
 In Achaemenians and Parthians eras, it was part of the empire and later became a more important city under Sassanians with several military strongholds.